epfl-ada/ada-2022-project-strauss/README.md

 - [TO BE FILLED]

 ## Proposed additional datasets
-We will base the list of far-right ideology channels on the study "auditing radicalization pathways on YouTube", made in 2020 by Ribeiro et al. In particular, we will use:
+We will base the list of far-right ideology channels on the study [“Auditing Radicalization Pathways on Youtube”, made in 2020 by Ribeiro et al](https://dlab.epfl.ch/people/west/pub/HortaRibeiro-Ottoni-West-Almeida-Meira_FAT-20.pdf).
+Moreover, we will use from their [data](https://drive.google.com/drive/folders/10r7nMK0-LAIfZws_jk2IpNdsWcrm-oOg?usp=share_link):
 - The **vd folder**: datasets with a description of the videos (their `channel_id`, `uploaded date`…)
 - The **cm folder**: datasets about the comments on each video ( `id`, `author`, `author_link`, `authorThumb`, `text`, `likes`, `time`, `edited`, `timestamp`, `hasReplies`).